jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 	    <img src= "Images/05-Data.JPG">
 	</p>

-3. Once the map loads, add a GeoJSON source containing place coordinates and the layer using an icon image.
-This goes inside the `Map's On 'load' function`.
+3. To add the data once the map loads, add the following code inside the Map's `On 'load'` function.
+This 1) defines a Mapbox Source as the data in the `places` var, and specifies that the type is GeoJSON.
+2) creates a mapbox Layer of type symbol, from the places Source.
+Each feature used the icon image `marker-15`

 	```Javascript
 	// Add a GeoJSON source containing place coordinates and information.